 Dr. Ye’s research covers a wide range of areas in biomedical optics and nanobiotechnology, with special emphasis on the development of cutting-edge ultrasensitive and ultrafast laser-based detection techniques and methodologies to address critical issues at the frontier of biomedical science and technology.
 His research activities involve:

-- In vivo fiber-optic biosensing and imaging of multifunctional nano-devices for drug delivery
+- In vivo fiber-optic biosensing and imaging for quantifying targeted drug delivery and for brain research

 - Ultrafast laser interaction with nanoparticle targeted cancer cells

 - Adaptive optical aberration correction in confocal microscopy, and